ianmcook/queryparser/README.md

 **queryparser** currently has the following known limitations:

   - Some SQL expressions will translate only when `tidyverse` is set to `TRUE`.
-This includes `COUNT(DISTINCT )` expressions with multiple arguments, and `CASE` expressions.
+An example of this is `COUNT(DISTINCT )` expressions with multiple arguments.
   - When logical operators (such as `IS NULL`) have unparenthesized expressions as their operands, R will interpret the resulting code using a different order of operations than a SQL engine would.
 When using an expression as the operand to a logical operator, always enclose the expression in parentheses.
-  - SQL expressions that use `CASE` or `coalesce()` with `NULL`s in the arguments can return expressions that throw data type errors when evaluated.
+  - When `tidyverse` is set to `TRUE`, SQL expressions that use `CASE` or `coalesce()` with `NULL`s in the arguments can return expressions that throw data type errors when evaluated.
 This is because `NULL` translates to `NA`, which is by default a logical constant (not a numeric, integer, or character constant).
 To work around this, cast `NULL` to the expected data type in the SQL expression.
   - The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.
   - When one or more individual expressions within a `SELECT` statement